manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 ### Graph Construction

-As mentioned in the previous chapter, the most differentiating part of the TensorFlow from the other libraries is that a model or "an analysis plan" has to be constructed before it is accutaly executed.
-In TensorFlow models are represented as [graphs](https://www.tensorflow.org/api_guides/python/framework) where operations as nodes, and edges carry tensors/weights.
+As mentioned in the previous chapter, the most differentiating part of the TensorFlow from the other libraries is that a model or "an analysis plan" has to be constructed before it is actually executed.
+In TensorFlow models are represented as [graphs](https://www.tensorflow.org/api_guides/python/framework) where operations as nodes and edges carry tensors/weights.
 Our task is to build the following graph:

 ![Graph for Logistic Regression task](../assets/image2.svg)